This is a follow up to my recent post about the redesigned Beogram Commander remote control board, which now works in both (DC-motor) Beogr...

-A Beogram 4002 DC motor arrived from Australia for restoration.
-It exhibited the usual RPM variations due to dry bearings.
+A DC platter motor from a Beogram 4002 arrived from Australia.
+It showed the usual RPM instability indicating dry Oilite bearings.
 This shows the motor as received:

-I immersed them in engine oil and pulled a vacuum:
+The two small 'donuts' on the black pad are the bearings.
+I immersed them in motor oil and pulled a vacuum:

-I installed the motor in one of my Beogram 4002s for measuring the RPM stability over 24 hrs using my BeoloverRPM device:
+After re-assembling the motor I installed it in one of my Beogram 4002s for a 24 hrs RPM stability test with the BeoloverRPM device:

-This is as good as it gets with the Beogram 4002 DC motors.
-This motor is ready for its trip home to Australia!
+This result is about as good as it gets with the DC motor Beogram, i.e. this motor is ready to return home to Australia!